 As with all classes in Baldur’s Gate 3, at Level 4 you’ll need to choose a Feat for your Wyll Build.
 Feats are strong passive bonuses for your character that can help to define your build, or just boost stats.

-You also get to choose one more Cantrip and one more Spell (First or Second Level).
+You can also choose one more Cantrip and one more Spell (First or Second Level).

 For the Cantrip, we already chose all of the important ones, so it’s up to you which one you want to get.
 If you want a pointer, you could go with Mage Hand to move objects from afar.